 Examples: Vacuum sweeper, the TV turned up, dropping books, slamming a door, CD of a baby crying, alarm, doorbell, blow dryer, etc.

-Pups start to spend time individually locked in their crates, throughout the day, only for a short time span with a treat (bully stick).
+Our pups start out with a "buddy" then gradually will start to spend time individually locked in their crates, throughout the day, only for a short time span with a treat.

 Pups will get out and about 2-3 times before 8 weeks of age.
 The purpose is to help get pups accustomed to riding in a vehicle before going home.